There are a lot of unknowns when it comes to taking the CMA exam to become a Certified Management Accountant.

 Some essay questions may require computational answers which can be created using the table function on the word processor.
 You can use the table to show calculations.

 If you are not comfortable with this sort of task I highly recommend getting familiar with the testing environment and doing as many CMA practice questions as possible beforehand.
-The majority of candidates who struggle with the exam tend to have one thing in common – they did not practice for the exam enough.
-Don’t make that mistake.
+The majority of candidates who struggle with the exam tend to have one thing in common – they did not practice enough.
+Don’t make that exam mistake.
 Take as many Certified Management Accountant practice tests as you can.

 All essay questions are scored by experts and not through a computer algorithm.
 You will be graded on your knowledge of the exam content, your ability to apply concepts clearly and logically in real business situations, and candidates who write English proficiently will get extra points.